Coral Bells (Heuchera) Care Guide

 Heuchera Sugar Berry

-Carefully cut off dry leaves and leaves that are more than two years old.
-They are usually already lying on the ground after the winter.
-Cut as close to the stem as possible but do not damage it.
+Carefully cut off any dry or aging leaves, especially those more than two years old.
+These are usually found lying on the ground after winter.
+Trim as close to the stem as possible.

 Read more: Pruning Coral bells – Complete guide with pictures.